thomaskramerdk/policy/TVBold/privacy.md

 # Privacy Policy for TVBold

-**Last Updated: January 23, 2026**
+**Last Updated: March 29, 2026**

 ## 1. Introduction

 TVBold ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application TV Bold (the "App").
-Please read this privacy policy carefully.
-If you do not agree with the terms of this privacy policy, please do not access the App.
+It also includes **subscriptions and purchase terms** for TV Bold Premium.
+Please read this policy carefully.
+If you do not agree with its terms, please do not access the App.

 ## 2. Information We Collect

 TVBold is designed with privacy in mind.
-We collect minimal data necessary to provide you with match schedule information.
-In accordance with Apple's App Privacy Details requirements, we disclose the following data types that are collected by the App and our third-party service providers:
+We collect minimal data necessary to provide match schedule information, secure access to our services, and optional premium features.
+In accordance with Apple's App Privacy Details requirements, we disclose the following data types collected by the App and our third-party service providers:

 ### 2.1 Data Collected Automatically

 The following data types are collected automatically when you use the App:

 #### Device ID
-- **What we collect:** IP addresses transmitted as part of network requests to our service providers (Supabase, Firebase, and Google Mobile Ads)
+- **What we collect:** IP addresses transmitted as part of network requests to our service providers (Supabase, Firebase, Google Mobile Ads, RevenueCat, and Apple when validating purchases or receipts)
-- **Purpose:** App Functionality (to enable network communication and fetch match schedule data), Analytics (to understand app usage patterns), and Third-Party Advertising (to serve and measure advertisements)
+- **Purpose:** App Functionality (network communication, match data, authentication, subscription verification), Analytics, Third-Party Advertising, and subscription management
-- **Linked to User:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads - may be linked for advertising purposes)
+- **Linked to User:** No (for Supabase operational logs and Firebase analytics as described below) / Yes (for Google Mobile Ads — may be linked for advertising; for RevenueCat — linked to an app user identifier as described in §2.3 and §5.4)
-- **Used for Tracking:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads - may be used to track you across apps and websites)
+- **Used for Tracking:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads — may be used to track you across apps and websites)
-- **Third-Party Collection:** Collected by Supabase, Firebase/Google, and Google Mobile Ads
+- **Third-Party Collection:** Collected by Supabase, Firebase/Google, Google Mobile Ads, RevenueCat, and Apple as applicable

 #### Product Interaction
 - **What we collect:** Information about how you interact with the App, such as app launches, taps, and interactions with match schedules.
-This includes match data queries sent to Supabase, app usage events sent to Firebase Analytics, and ad interactions (impressions, clicks, views) sent to Google Mobile Ads.
+This includes match data queries sent to Supabase, app usage events sent to Firebase Analytics, ad interactions (impressions, clicks, views) sent to Google Mobile Ads, and interactions with paywalls or subscription flows processed via RevenueCat and Apple.
-- **Purpose:** App Functionality (to display match schedules and handle user interactions), Analytics (to understand how the App is used and improve user experience), and Third-Party Advertising (to measure ad effectiveness and optimize ad delivery)
+- **Purpose:** App Functionality, Analytics, Third-Party Advertising, and subscription-related functionality
-- **Linked to User:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads - may be linked for advertising purposes)
+- **Linked to User:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads; for RevenueCat — tied to app user ID)
-- **Used for Tracking:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads - may be used to track you across apps and websites)
+- **Used for Tracking:** No (for Supabase and Firebase) / Yes (for Google Mobile Ads)
-- **Third-Party Collection:** Collected by Supabase, Firebase/Google, and Google Mobile Ads
+- **Third-Party Collection:** Collected by Supabase, Firebase/Google, Google Mobile Ads, and RevenueCat as applicable

 #### Crash Data (Diagnostics)
 - **What we collect:** Crash logs and error information when the App encounters errors or crashes.
 This may include error logs from Supabase SDK and crash reports from Firebase Analytics.
-- **Purpose:** App Functionality (to handle errors and debug issues) and Analytics (to monitor app performance and stability)
+- **Purpose:** App Functionality (error handling and debugging) and Analytics (stability)
-- **Linked to User:** No - This data is not linked to your identity
+- **Linked to User:** No — not linked to your real-world identity (may be associated with pseudonymous identifiers used for auth or subscriptions where those SDKs attach context)
-- **Used for Tracking:** No - This data is not used to track you across apps or websites
+- **Used for Tracking:** No
 - **Third-Party Collection:** Collected by Supabase and Firebase/Google

 #### Performance Data
 - **What we collect:** Technical performance metrics such as app launch time, performance data, and energy usage collected by Firebase Analytics.
-- **Purpose:** Analytics (to measure app performance, understand technical diagnostics, and improve app responsiveness)
+- **Purpose:** Analytics
-- **Linked to User:** No - This data is not linked to your identity
+- **Linked to User:** No
-- **Used for Tracking:** No - This data is not used to track you across apps or websites
+- **Used for Tracking:** No
 - **Third-Party Collection:** Collected by Firebase/Google

 #### Advertising Data
 - **What we collect:** Information about advertisements you have seen, including which ads were displayed, when they were shown, and how you interacted with them (impressions, clicks, views).
-- **Purpose:** Third-Party Advertising (to display advertisements, measure advertising effectiveness, and optimize ad delivery)
+- **Purpose:** Third-Party Advertising
-- **Linked to User:** Yes - This data may be linked to your identity for advertising purposes
+- **Linked to User:** Yes — may be linked for advertising purposes
-- **Used for Tracking:** Yes - This data may be used to track you across apps and websites owned by other companies for targeted advertising and advertising measurement
+- **Used for Tracking:** Yes — may be used to track you across apps and websites owned by other companies
 - **Third-Party Collection:** Collected by Google Mobile Ads

+#### Purchase History (subscriptions and in-app purchases)
+- **What we collect:** We do not process your payment card details. **Apple** processes payments for in-app subscriptions. **RevenueCat** receives subscription and transaction-related data from Apple (and the App) to provide entitlement status (e.g. whether Premium is active).
+Our **Supabase Edge Functions** may receive an **App Store receipt** or related data from the App to **verify** subscription status with **Apple's receipt validation services** before returning premium content.
+- **Purpose:** App Functionality (unlock Premium features: e.g. ad removal, favorite-team notifications; verify eligibility server-side where implemented)
+- **Linked to User:** Yes — linked to your **anonymous app user identifier** (Supabase user UUID used as RevenueCat app user ID) and to your Apple ID on Apple's systems (we do not receive your Apple ID password)
+- **Used for Tracking:** No — not used by us for cross-app advertising tracking; third-party policies (Apple, RevenueCat) govern their own use
+- **Third-Party Collection:** Apple, RevenueCat, and our backend infrastructure (Supabase-hosted functions) as described above

+### 2.2 Anonymous Account and Identifiers

+To secure access to our backend and to support **restore purchases across devices**, the App uses **anonymous sign-in** with Supabase:

+- **What we collect / generate:** A **pseudonymous user identifier** (UUID) for your anonymous Supabase account, and **session tokens (JWTs)** used to authenticate requests from the App to our services.
+- **Purpose:** App Functionality and fraud prevention (authenticated access to edge functions, alignment of subscription state with the same anonymous user across installs/devices when combined with RevenueCat `logIn` using that UUID).
+- **Linked to User:** The UUID is **not** your name, email, or phone number.
+It is a **pseudonymous** account identifier.
+If you later sign in with a real identity (if we add that in the future), this section will be updated.
+- **Used for Tracking:** No — not used for third-party advertising tracking by us.
+- **Third-Party Collection:** Supabase (authentication/session).
+RevenueCat receives the same UUID as the **app user ID** when the App links your subscription to that identifier.

+We do **not** ask you to create a password for TV Bold for this anonymous flow; session handling is performed by the Supabase client according to their practices.

-### 2.2 Data Stored Locally (Not Collected)
+### 2.3 Data Stored Locally (Not Collected)

-The following data is stored locally on your device and is **not** transmitted to us or any third party:
+The following data is stored locally on your device and is **not** transmitted to us as "content" in the same way as server logs (some local state may still affect what the App sends in API calls):

-- **App Usage Count:** The App stores the number of app launches locally using iOS UserDefaults.
-This data is used solely to determine when to show Apple's native app review prompt (after 5 uses) and never leaves your device.
+- **App Usage Count / Usage Days:** Stored locally (e.g. iOS UserDefaults) to determine when to show Apple's native app review prompt and certain paywall timing.
+This stays on the device unless indirectly reflected in generic analytics events.
-- **Network Connection Status:** The App monitors network connectivity status on your device to provide appropriate error messages.
-This monitoring occurs entirely on your device and is not transmitted externally.
+- **Network Connection Status:** Monitored on-device for error handling; not transmitted as a standalone "status feed."

-### 2.3 Data We Do NOT Collect
+### 2.4 Data We Do NOT Collect (or Do Not Collect Directly)

-We do not collect, store, or process:
+We do **not** intend to collect the following **directly from you** in the App today:

-- Personal identification information (name, email address, phone number, address)
+- **Name, email address, phone number, or postal address** (unless we add optional account features later and update this policy)
-- Location data (precise or coarse)
+- **Location data** (precise or coarse)
-- Health or fitness data
+- **Health or fitness data**
-- Financial information
-- Contact information from your device
+- **Payment card numbers or bank account details** — payments are handled by **Apple**; we do not receive your full card data
-- Photos, videos, or other media from your device
+- **Contacts, photos, videos, or other media** from your device
-- Browsing history or search history
+- **Browsing history or in-app search history** beyond what is implied by normal server logs and analytics as described above
-- Authentication credentials or login information
-- User IDs or account information
-- Purchase history
-- Sensitive information
+- **Sensitive categories** of personal data as commonly understood under privacy laws (beyond what is necessary for the services described)

+**Important:** We **do** use pseudonymous identifiers, subscription status, and purchase-related data as described in §2.1 and §2.2.
+That is **not** the same as collecting your name or payment card.

 ## 3. How We Collect Information

 We collect information in the following ways:

-- **Automatically when you use the App:** When you open the App and interact with it, data is automatically collected by our third-party service providers (Supabase, Firebase, and Google Mobile Ads) as part of normal app operation.
-This includes:
-  - Device ID (IP addresses) transmitted during network requests
-  - Product Interaction data (app usage events, match queries, ad interactions)
-  - Crash Data (error logs and crash reports)
-  - Performance Data (technical metrics for analytics)
-  - Advertising Data (information about advertisements you have seen)
-- **Locally on your device:** App usage count is stored locally on your device using iOS UserDefaults.
-This data never leaves your device and is not collected by us or any third party.
+- **When you use the App:** Network requests carry IP addresses and may include authenticated headers (JWT) for Supabase edge functions.
+- **When you use Premium or the paywall:** Apple and RevenueCat process purchase and subscription data; the App may send receipt or validation payloads to our backend for **server-side verification** with Apple.
+- **Automatically via SDKs:** Supabase, Firebase Analytics, Google Mobile Ads, and RevenueCat collect data as described in Section 5.
+- **Locally on your device:** Usage counters and preferences stored in UserDefaults or similar; primarily for on-device logic.

 ## 4. How We Use Your Information

-We use the information we collect for the following purposes, as defined by Apple's App Privacy Details:
+We use the information we collect for:

-- **App Functionality:** To enable core features of the App, including:
-  - Fetching and displaying football match schedules from our database service provider (Supabase)
-  - Handling network requests and communication
-  - Managing errors and debugging issues
-  - Ensuring server uptime and app stability
-- **Analytics:** To evaluate user behavior and improve the App, including:
-  - Understanding how the App is used
-  - Measuring the effectiveness of existing features
-  - Planning new features and improvements
+- **App Functionality:** Match schedules; authenticated API access; **Premium** features (e.g. removing ads where applicable, enabling favorite-team notifications); **subscription verification** (client and server-side where implemented); error handling and stability.
-  - Monitoring app performance and technical diagnostics
+- **Analytics:** Understanding usage, improving features, performance and diagnostics (Firebase and related tooling).
-  - Measuring audience size and characteristics
-- **Third-Party Advertising:** To display advertisements from third-party advertisers in the App, including:
-  - Serving personalized and non-personalized advertisements
-  - Measuring advertising effectiveness
-  - Optimizing ad delivery and placement
+- **Third-Party Advertising:** Serving and measuring ads via Google Mobile Ads (non-Premium users where ads are shown).
-- **App Review Prompts:** To track app usage locally on your device to determine when to show Apple's native app review prompt (after 5 uses).
-This tracking is done entirely on your device and is not shared with us or any third party.
+- **App Review Prompts:** Local usage tracking to show Apple's review prompt; not shared off-device as a dedicated "profile."

 ## 5. Third-Party Service Providers